houstongolden/sound-moods/Readme.md

-# SoundCollage
+# Sound Moods

-Create a collage of your favorite music from SoundCloud.
+Create sound moods of your favorite music from SoundCloud.

+An app built with Angular.js, Express.js, and MongoDB.